Sexual exploitation and abuse in humanitarian response: South Sudan 2015-2022

 Reports from South Sudan between 2015 and 2022 claim that workers in camps managed by the UN, abused people including "sex for aid".
 Many of the cases took place in the Malakal Protection of Civilians site, with staff from groups such as IOM, MSF, WFP, and World Vision were named.
 According to investigations women and girls were raped and became pregnant.
 Evidence show that the UN knew about "sex for aid, as early as 2015, but no real actions were done to stop these abuses.
 As people in the camps were very poor and depended on aid, many women and girls felt they had no choice but to exchange sex to get food or services.

 Among the accused were also local aid workers and peacekeepers, with evidence showing bribes to gain access to women.
 Culture and gender roles within the camp, made it harder to report abuse or get justice.
 COVID-19 disruptions weakened prevention and oversight.
 All this was going on, during the ongoing conflict and crisis is South Sudan, events that made displaced women and girls even more vulnerable.

+Sudanese refugees were also exploited by aid workers in a camp in neighboring Chad, resulting in an MSF investigation in 2024, which resulted in the fireing of 18 staff.